frizzande/website/content/articles/thirty_four.md

 ## Mileage

-This year I did way more running in the leadup.
+This year I did way more running in the lead up.

 A massive shoutout to the Jungle Botany Run Club.
 Every Saturday morning from 06,00.
 Getting after it, together.
-Appreciate you and the comradery.
+Appreciate you and the camaraderie.
 A regular 5km deposit into the odometer for the 2 months leading up.

 I ran 21km two weeks before the race was scheduled.